Cover photo by Bertie Brink.

 Length up to 34mm; Wingspan attains 54mm.

-Adult males are distinctive and easily recognised.
+Adult males are distinctive, easily recognised, and unlike any other South African species.
 The bright red and black colouration is diagnostic.
 Only the upper parts of the last four abdominal segments are vivid blue.
+Females are drab beige-brown with darker brown and black markings.

-Females and immature males are very similar to those of Platycypha caligata.
+Females and immature males are very similar to those of the Dancing Jewel Platycypha caligata.
 They are best identified by their association with the males.

 Click here for more details on identification.